Help Me Grow Home Visiting

 Help Me Grow Home Visiting provides young families in Franklin County with a continuum of services from birth to school entry, supporting parents through the first critical 2,000 days in their child’s life.

-To get connected with Help Me Grow Home Visiting, please send an email to Holly Lawrence, Help Me Grow Home Visiting Supervisor, or call 614-224-0222, ext.
-168.
+To learn more or request Help Me Grow Home Visits, please send an email to Holly Lawrence, Help Me Grow Home Visiting Supervisor, or call 614-224-0222, ext.
+401.

 Supporting Partnerships to Assure Ready Kids (SPARK)

 SPARK Columbus is a family-focused kindergarten-readiness program that works collaboratively with families, schools, and the community.
 Action for Children’s SPARK Columbus program can help you get your child ready for kindergarten by building literacy, math and social-emotional skills that will help create a seamless transition into school.